 A composer of sound worlds which invite reflection and shared imagination.

-His works have been commissioned and interpreted by performers like Taller Sonoro (ES), Webern Ensemble Wien (AT), Achrome Ensemble (IT), Ensemble DAI Contemporain (FR), Ensemble dell’Arte (AT), Jane Chapman (UK), José Luis Estellés and the Young Orchestra of Valencia (ES).
-These and other artists have taken Peula’s music to festivals and concert halls across Europe, such as the “ORF RadioKulturhaus” (Vienna), the “Teatros del Canal” (Madrid), the “Sala Piatti” (Bergamo), the “Salle d’Art Lyrique du CBB” (Paris), the Fringe Festival Torroella (Girona), the Spanish Music Festival (Cádiz), the Festival “Prix Annelie de Man” (Amsterdam), and the Ensems Festival at the Palau de les Arts “Reina Sofía” (Valencia).
+His works have been commissioned and played by performers like Taller Sonoro (ES), Webern Ensemble Wien (AT), Achrome Ensemble (IT), Sigma Project (ES), Ensemble DAI Contemporain (FR), Ensemble dell’Arte (AT), Jane Chapman (UK), Ingmar Stiller (DE), José Luis Estellés and the Young Orchestra of Valencia (ES).
+These and other artists have taken Peula’s music to festivals and concert halls across Europe, such as the “ORF RadioKulturhaus” (Vienna), the “Teatros del Canal” (Madrid), the “Sala Piatti” (Bergamo), the “Salle d’Art Lyrique” (Paris), the “Kunst-Station St. Peter” (Cologne), the Fringe Festival Torroella (Girona), the Spanish Music Festival (Cádiz), the Suena Festival (Viena), the Festival “Prix Annelie de Man” (Amsterdam), and the Ensems Festival at the “Palau de les Arts Reina Sofía” (Valencia).

 Pablo Peula studied composition in Granada under Francisco González Pastor and Juan Cruz-Guevara, and in Vienna under Detlev Müller-Siemens, being awarded a prize to the most outstanding graduate.
 He has also benefited from the advice of composers like Alfredo Aracil, Pierluigi Billone, Peter Eötvös, Cristóbal Halffter, Dimitri Kourliandski, Ramon Lazkano, Mauricio Sotelo and Simon Steen-Andersen.